The Best London History Books

 I have an issue with London history books.
 My issue is my flat is not big enough for my ever-growing collection of London history books.

-Now that we are all spending more time at home, I thought it might be helpful to share all my absolute favourites.
+Now that most of us are spending more time at home, I thought it might be helpful to share some of my absolute favourites.
 Here is a (completely biased) list of the best London history books!

 All the books mentioned are available to purchase on Amazon at the time of publishing.
 I’d usually encourage you to go to your local bookshop but with closures and the possibility of self-isolating I thought it might be easier to link direct.
-They are affiliate links so if you do want to buy the books, Amazon gives me a couple of quid too.
+They are affiliate links so if you do want to buy the books, Amazon gives me a small percentage of the sale.

 I’d love to hear your suggestions as well so please drop me a comment at the end of the blog with your favourites!